With daylight savings time once again upon us, we’ll be walking dogs in the dark much more often.

 While exploring new avenues and walking routes is always fun, be sure to avoid trying out new trails at night.

-For one, this will prevent you from getting lost.
+For one, this will prevent you and your dog from getting lost.
 However, it’s also smart to stick to well-worn paths at night to avoid chance encounters with nature’s nocturnal creatures.

-From raccoons to skunks, there are plenty of night time animals you don’t want your pup chasing after.
+From raccoons and skunks to fisher cats and coyotes, there are plenty of night time animals you don’t want your pup chasing after.
 Walking on populated paths means other animals will be less likely to rear their heads.

 3. Hook Up With A Headlamp